 Arthritis can take many forms, but they all cause painful, swollen joints that limit dexterity and mobility.
 The team of expert podiatrists at Kalmar Family Podiatry in Huntington, New York, have considerable experience in helping people with arthritis in their feet and ankles, and they have a range of effective treatment options to help you manage your arthritis.
-Call the clinic today to find out more, or book an appointment online.
+Call the office today to find out more, or book an appointment online.

 As you age, the cartilage that covers the ends of bones and allows them to move fluidly against each other start to deteriorate.
 When the cartilage breaks down, the ends of the bones start rubbing against each other, causing pain and inflammation.
 As a result, the joints swell, and in time they can begin to twist and become misshapen.
 This is a wear and tear arthritis called osteoarthritis.
 Other types of arthritis are more disease based, and managing the underlying disease can help manage the pain.

 Symptoms of arthritis in the foot and ankle may include: